Governor's Arts Award Categories

-Governors Arts Awards have been presented since 1980.
-The Award categories have grown over time.
-Below is the list of award categories for the 2013 awards.
+Governor's Arts Awards have been presented since 1980.
+The Award categories have changed over time.
+Below is the list of award categories for the 2021 awards.

 Arts Education Award:

-Recognizes a New Hampshire nonprofit organization for providing increased access to the arts for individuals in health care settings and/or individuals with physical, mental or emotional disabilities.
+Recognizes an individual or New Hampshire nonprofit organization for providing increased access to the arts for people in health care settings and/or with physical, mental or emotional disabilities.
 Access can include adapting the presentation of art-making, art exhibits, musical performances, and theatrical productions so that people with disabilities have opportunities to experience the arts and/or bringing enriching arts activities into hospitals, nursing homes or rehabilitation centers to support an environment of healing.

 Distinguished Arts Leadership Award:

-Recognizes an individual who has played a sustained role in the advancement, direction, or management of a New Hampshire not-for-profit arts organization.
-Examples may include Executive Director, Artistic Director or Board President.
+Recognizes an individual who has played a sustained role in the advancement, direction, or management of a New Hampshire nonprofit arts organization.
+Examples include an Executive Director, Artistic Director or Board President.

 Folk Heritage Award:

 Recognizes a New Hampshire traditional folk artist who has made a significant contribution to his or her art form and the cultural community, reflecting a lifetime of achievement.
 Traditional art forms are those art forms, passed informally from generation to generation, that reflect the culture of a particular community defined by ethnic heritage, occupational, religious, geographic, or familial groups.

 Recognizes a New Hampshire resident who has made a significant contribution to the support of the arts in New Hampshire.
 Contributions may include donations of money, time, goods, or services that over time have significantly increased support for the arts.